June 20, 2025

 Each code begins with the letter "R" followed by a two-digit number.
 For example, R01 is the ACH return code for insufficient funds, and R04 is the code for an invalid account number.
 These standardized codes provide a clear explanation for the failure, making it easier for your business to diagnose and resolve payment issues.

-How ACH return codes are created and communicated
+How do ACH return codes work?

 When an ACH payment fails, the Receiving Depository Financial Institution (RDFI) assigns a return code explaining the reason.
 This code is sent to the Originating Depository Financial Institution (ODFI), which then relays the information to the business that initiated the transaction.